alexgagnon/express-starter/README.md

 - vitest - unit testing using vite config
 - husky & lint-staged - commit control
 - pino & debug - logging
-- opentelemetry - telemetry
+- opentelemetry (OTel) - telemetry

-NOTE: pm2 and the auto-instrumentation feature of OTel do not support ES modules.
-Also the require hooks for OTel don't work with modules.
-As such, this project is designed to use import syntax from TypeScript, but to export as CommonJS so that everything works.
-If you really want to work with ES modules, you can safely change the type to `module` in `package.json`, but will need to manually instrument your dependencies, and not use pm2.
+NOTE: You must require `pino-debug` before the process starts to initialize it correctly.
+For more options see [here](https://github.com/pinojs/pino-debug).

+NOTE: OTel still has limited support for ESM, so results may vary depending on what you're trying to instrument.

 ## Usage